CISecurity/ArtifactExpressions/artifacts/windows/windows.sid_sid_v1.rst

 specified SID.
 It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
-The object element references a sid_sid_object and The state element specifies the metadata to check.
+The object element references a sid_sid_object and the state element specifies the metadata to check.

 Technical Details